 Perhaps the easiest way to reduce the risk of buying low-quality offset credits is to restrict purchases to credits that come from lower-risk project types.
 The below sub-pages provide an overview of the relative offset quality risks associated with common types of carbon offset projects, distinguishing between low, medium and high project risk.

 There are two potential drawbacks to this approach.
 First, as the table on Low Risk Project Types indicates, there are only a handful of project types that have low environmental integrity risks as a class.
 Second, the kinds of projects that can most easily meet environmental integrity requirements tend to be projects that offer the least in terms of environmental and social co-benefits – and vice versa.
 Often, a buyer must choose between a project type with lower quality risks and one with greater co-benefits.
 A project that avoids N2O emissions at a nitric acid plant, for example, will generally be highly additional, easy to quantify, will pose no ownership or permanence concerns, and will not cause social or environmental harms – but it will do little to enhance people’s livelihoods or otherwise improve the environment.
 An agroforestry project that sequesters carbon in trees across many small farms, on the other hand, may yield a multitude of local benefits – but its GHG impact will be harder to quantify, and the carbon stored in trees may not be permanent.
 These kinds of trade-offs can be observed in the tables for Low, Medium and High Project Risk, which also identifies project types that offer the greatest potential for social and environmental co-benefits.

 OFFSET PROJECT TYPES AND RELATIVE QUALITY RISKS

-Relative offset quality risk for different project types:
+Overview of Lower, Medium, and Higher Risk tables presenting relative offset quality risk for different project types:

 While additionality is not usually a concern, some kinds of industrial gas projects do have issues with baseline estimation and overestimation of reductions.